 Pasi Lautala, the

-Finnish lead singer of The Pasicats music group from Michigan is coming to
+Finnish lead singer of The Pasicats music group from Michigan was in

-Portland this Wednesday, November 12th and will be singing Finnish popular/
+Portland on Wednesday, November 12th and sang Finnish popular/

 dance music in Finnish and in English with accordion (haitari) accompaniment at

 Scandia Imports 3-4 p.m. and at Maher's Pub at 7:15 p.m.

 You will find more information about Pasi at his website www.Pasicats.com

 Scandia Imports 3-4 p.m.
 (The Christmas showcase is up!)

 10020 SW Beaverton Hillsdale Hwy, Beaverton, OR 97005

 Maher's Pub 7:15 p.m.

 More information about Pasi Lautala and his music :